The Mark of the Rani: Broadcast and reception

 Writing for Radio Times, Mark Braxton awarded the serial three stars out of five, describing it as "a refreshing, earthbound delight in an undistinguished era of offworld futurama".
 He praised the location filming, the scenes between the Doctor, the Master and the Rani, and aspects of the design, such as the Rani's TARDIS, which he said was "absolutely gorgeous, quite the best piece of design in the show for an age".
 However, he characterized the dialogue as "a mixture of wonderful and woeful", questioned the low-key presence of the historical characters, the "shaky" period grasp and wandering North East accents, and concluded the serial was "a story of considerable interest.
 But little flair or sizzle".

 Paul Cornell, Martin Day and Keith Topping, authors of The Discontinuity Guide, considered the story's dialogue to be overblown, although the concepts were interesting.
 They thought the direction and music of the serial were "superb", highlighting the scene where the Doctor inspected the inside of the Rani's TARDIS as "one of the few great scenes of this era".
 They concluded the serial was "altogether rather more impressive than its reputation."
 In Doctor Who: The Complete Guide, Mark Campbell awarded The Mark of the Rani four out of ten, describing it as "excitingly directed by newcomer Sarah Hellings" but "nonetheless a meandering story with some very stupid moments and the inclusion of one too many pantomime villains."

 Commercial releases

 In print

 A novelisation of this serial, written by Pip and Jane Baker, was published by Target Books in January 1986.

 Home media

 The Mark of the Rani was released on VHS in July 1995.
 It was released as a Region 2 DVD on 4 September 2006.
 As of 11 August 2008, this serial has been released for sale on iTunes.
 This serial was also released as part of the Doctor Who DVD Files in issue 63 on 1 June 2011.

+It was released as part of the ‘Doctor Who The Collection: Season 22’ blu-ray box set on 20 June 2022.